 3. Say Something (feat.
 Chris Stapleton) - Justin Timberlake

 The 2018 Justin Timberlake era leading up to his newest and upcoming album, Man of the Woods, is extremely different, very creative and genre-defying.
-A mashup of genres for sure.
+A mashup of many genres for sure.
 The newest single to be released from the album is Say Something and it does not fall short of this explanation.
 The song has a rock feel, with a bluesy vibe; it is guitar heavy with a steady beat and lyrics of self-reflection.
-The song is the third released from the new and highly anticipated album, and the album will be his first since 2013 20/20 Experience (besides the soundtrack work for the DreamWorks movie Trolls).
+The song is the third released from the new album, which will be his first album since 2013's 20/20 Experience (besides the soundtrack work for the DreamWorks movie Trolls).

 With help from country singer Chris Stapleton, Timberlake sings of making sure that your voice is being heard and how he always gets told by others to do so:

 “Everybody says say something, say something, say something ...